Orznijiang/My-Learn/Real-Time Rendering 4th/09 Physically Based Shading.md

 * [81] Ashikhmin, Michael, and Simon Premoˇze, “Distribution-Based BRDFs,” Technical Report, 2007.
 Cited on p.
 357
 * [98] Banks, David, “Illumination in Diverse Codimensions,” in SIGGRAPH ’94: Proceedings of the 21st Annual Conference on Computer Graphics and Interactive Techniques, ACM, pp. 327– 334, July 1994.
 Cited on p.
 359
 * [214] Burley, Brent, “Physically Based Shading at Disney,” SIGGRAPH Practical Physically Based Shading in Film and Game Production course, Aug.
 2012.
 Cited on p.
 325, 336, 340, 342, 345, 353, 354, 357, 364
+* [348] Deshmukh, Priyamvad, Feng Xie, and Eric Tabellion, “DreamWorks Fabric Shading Model: From Artist Friendly to Physically Plausible,” in ACM SIGGRAPH 2017 Talks, article no. 38, July 2017.
+Cited on p.
+359
 * [442] Estevez, Alejandro Conty, and Christopher Kulla, “Production Friendly Microfacet Sheen BRDF,” Technical Report, Sony Imageworks, 2017.
 Cited on p.
 358
 * [631] Hable, John, “Uncharted 2: Character Lighting and Shading,” SIGGRAPH Advances in Real-Time Rendering in Games course, July 2010.
 Cited on p.
 357, 635
+* [732] Hery, Christophe, and Junyi Ling, “Pixar’s Foundation for Materials: PxrSurface and PxrMarschnerHair,” SIGGRAPH Physically Based Shading in Theory and Practice course, Aug.
+2017.
+Cited on p.
+321, 343, 359, 363, 364, 370
 * [825] Jiang, Yibing, “The Process of Creating Volumetric-Based Materials in Uncharted 4,” SIGGRAPH Advances in Real-Time Rendering in Games course, July 2016.
 Cited on p.
 356, 357, 358, 359
 * [847] Kajiya, James T., and Timothy L. Kay, “Rendering Fur with Three Dimensional Textures,” Computer Graphics (SIGGRAPH ’89 Proceedings), vol. 17, no. 3, pp. 271–280, July 1989.
 Cited on p.
 359, 642
 * [919] Koenderink, Jan J., and Sylvia Pont, “The Secret of Velvety Skin,” Journal of Machine Vision and Applications, vol. 14, no. 4, pp. 260–268, 2002.
 Cited on p.
 356
 * [947] Kulla, Christopher, and Alejandro Conty, “Revisiting Physically Based Shading at Imageworks,” SIGGRAPH Physically Based Shading in Theory and Practice course, Aug.
 2017.
 Cited on p.
 321, 336, 343, 346, 347, 352, 353, 358, 363, 364
+* [1128] Marschner, Stephen R., Henrik Wann Jensen, Mike Cammarano, Steve Worley, and Pat Hanrahan, “Light Scattering from Human Hair Fibers,” ACM Transactions on Graphics (SIGGRAPH 2003), vol. 22, no. 3, pp. 780–791, 2000.
+Cited on p.
+359, 640, 641, 642, 643, 644
 * [1266] Neubelt, D., and M. Pettineo, “Crafting a Next-Gen Material Pipeline for The Order: 1886,” SIGGRAPH Physically Based Shading in Theory and Practice course, July 2013.
 Cited on p.
 357, 365, 370
+* [1525] Sadeghi, Iman, Heather Pritchett, Henrik Wann Jensen, and Rasmus Tamstorf, “An Artist Friendly Hair Shading System,” in ACM SIGGRAPH 2010 Papers, ACM, article no. 56, July 2010.
+Cited on p.
+359, 644
+* [1526] Sadeghi, Iman, Oleg Bisker, Joachim De Deken, and Henrik Wann Jensen, “A Practical Microcylinder Appearance Model for Cloth Rendering,” ACM Transactions on Graphics, vol. 32, no. 2, pp. 14:1–14:12, Apr.
+2013.
+Cited on p.
+359
+* [1924] Wu, Kui, and Cem Yuksel, “Real-Time Fiber-Level Cloth Rendering,” Symposium on Interactive 3D Graphics and Games, Mar.
+2017.
+Cited on p.
+359
+* [1926] Wu, Kui, and Cem Yuksel, “Real-Time Cloth Rendering with Fiber-Level Detail,” IEEE Transactions on Visualization and Computer Graphics, to appear.
+Cited on p.
+359
+* [1937] Xie, Feng, and Jon Lanz, “Physically Based Shading at DreamWorks Animation,” SIGGRAPH Physically Based Shading in Theory and Practice course, Aug.
+2017.
+Cited on p.
+336, 359, 364